mugboy/mugboy.github.io/bruh.md

 This is what else he wrote in Notepad.
 $$
 \textrm{change} = \textrm{cash} - \textrm{cost} = 13 - 12.87 =€0.13
 $$

+Then he put back his laptop in his bag and he had fun with his freinds and family.

+Keep your eyes open for Part 2! :D